-Oct 28: The Personality Brokers: The Strange History of Myers-Briggs and the Birth of Personality Testing
+October -- The Personality Brokers: The Strange History of Myers-Briggs and the Birth of Personality Testing by Merve Emre

-Nov 18: Making Supper Safe: Why We've Lost Trust in Our Food and How We Can Get it Back
+November -- Making Supper Safe: Why We've Lost Trust in Our Food and How We Can Get it Back by Ben Hewitt

 You don't have to have finished the book, but we hope you'll have been able to read at least some of it.
-If you have other sources with interesting info relevant to the book, you're welcome to bring that into the discussion as well.
 Please come excited to hear what others thought and to learn from each other!

 From the publisher: